zoglo/Choices/README.md

 From a [CDN](https://www.jsdelivr.com/package/npm/choices.js):

+**Notes:**
-**Note:** There is sometimes a delay before the latest version of Choices is reflected on the CDN.
+* There is sometimes a delay before the latest version of Choices is reflected on the CDN.
+* Examples below pin a version (v11.0.6).
+Check [latest release](https://www.jsdelivr.com/package/npm/choices.js) and update v11.0.6 to the latest tag before using.
 ```html
 <!-- Include base CSS (optional) -->
 <link